cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/index.md

 # The Manager

 Cloudify Manager comprises of Cloudify's code and a set of Open-Source applications.
-An elaborate explanation on these applications is provided [here]({{< relref "manager_architecture/components.md" >}}).
+An elaborate explanation on these applications is provided [here]({{ relRef("manager_architecture/components.md") }}).

 The Manager's architecture is designed in such a way to provide support for all potential operational flows you might require when managing your applications such as: